Abelian varieties with prescribed embedding and full embedding degrees: 11 11 Abelian varieties of type

-\begin{prf} Since $l$ divides $\big|B_{\pi}(\bFq)\big|$, there exists a prime $\mf{l}$ of $\bq(\pi)$ lying over $l$ such that $\pi\equiv 1\pmod{\mf{l}}$.
+\begin{prf} Since $\ell$ divides $\big|B_{\pi}(\bFq)\big|$, there exists a prime $\mf{l}$ of $\bq(\pi)$ lying over $\ell$ such that $\pi\equiv 1\pmod{\mf{l}}$.
 Let $N$ be the embedding degree.
 Then $q$ has order $N$ in $(\mc{O}_{\bq(\pi)}/\mf{l})^*$ and since $q\equiv \ov{\pi} \pmod{\mf{l}}$, it follows that $\ov{\pi}$ has order $N$ in $(\mc{O}_{\bq(\pi)}/\mf{l})^*$.
-Thus, $\pi^N\equiv 1\pmod{l \mc{O}_{\bq(\pi)}}$, which implies that the degree $[\bFq(B_{\pi}[l]):\bFq]$ divides $N$.\end{prf}
+Thus, $\pi^N\equiv 1\pmod{\ell \mc{O}_{\bq(\pi)}}$, which implies that the degree $[\bFq(B_{\pi}[\ell]):\bFq]$ divides $N$.\end{prf}

-\begin{Prop} Let $p$ be a fixed prime, $d$ and $N$ fixed integers.
-Then there exists an absolutely simple abelian variety $B$ of dimension $d$ over $\bFq$ and a prime divisor $l$ of $|B(\bFq)|$ such that $B$ has embedding degree $N$ with respect to $l$.\end{Prop}
+\begin{Prop} Let $p$ be a fixed prime and let $d\geq 3$, $N$ $\geq 2$ be prescribed integers.
+Then there exists an absolutely simple abelian variety $B$ of dimension $d$ over a finite field $\bFq$ of characteristic $p$ and a prime divisor $\ell$ of $|B(\bFq)|$ such that